liorpu/liorpu/README.md

-- 👋 Hi, I’m @liorpu, Electrical Engineering Graduate
+- 👋 Hi, I’m Lior, Electrical Engineering Graduate
 - 👀 I’m interested in software and hardware
 - 🌱 I’m currently learning freecodecamp
 - 💞️ I’m looking to collaborate on learning how to code